-The amounts disclosed for the share options were the assessed fair values at the grant date of the options.
-Fair values at grant date were independently determined using a Black-Scholes option pricing model that took into account the exercise price, the term of the option, the vesting and performance criteria, the share price at grant date and the expected volatility of the underlying share, the expected dividend yield and the risk-free interest rate for the term of the option.
+Amounts disclosed as share option expense in the Statement of Profit or Loss were the assessed fair values at the grant date of the options.
+Fair values at grant date were determined using a Black-Scholes option pricing model that took into account the exercise price, the term of the option, the vesting and performance criteria, the share price at grant date and the expected volatility of the underlying share, the expected dividend yield and the risk-free interest rate for the term of the option.
 The options vested at grant date.
 Additional details relating to share options are set out in the Remuneration Report.

-The model inputs for options granted during the years ended 30 June 2012 and 30 June 2011 included:
+The model inputs for options granted during the year ended 30 June 2012 included:

-2012 2011

-(a) Number of Options 2,000,000 5,150,000
+(a) Number of Options 2,000,000

-(b) Options are granted to nominated employees and consultants at a strike value of \$0.10 \$0.10
+(b) Options are granted to nominated employees and consultants at a strike value of \$0.10

-(c) Exercise price \$0.10 \$0.10
+(c) Exercise price \$0.10

-(d) Grant date Dec 30, 2011 May 6, 2011
+(d) Grant date Dec 30, 2011

-(e) Expiry date Dec 31, 2013 May 5, 2013
+(e) Expiry date Dec 30, 2013

-(f) Share price at grant date \$0.12 \$0.096
+(f) Share price at grant date \$0.12

-(g) Expected price volatility of the Company's shares 90% 90%
+(g) Expected price volatility of the Company's shares 90%

-(h) Risk free interest rate 3.16% 5.27%
+(h) Risk free interest rate 3.16%

-(i) Vested Date Not yet vested Not yet vested
+(i) Vested Date Dec 30, 2011